ctrlx-altf4/Tutorial/react/renderingLists.md

 For now we'll not be going into what datatypes cannot be rendered by react, to know more about these _read here_. `Mind you, Objects cannot be rendered by react`.

 What I want you to focus in this part, is that along with strings and numbers we can also render an array within in JSX.
 So why is that important?
-Lets combine our knowledge about the previous section on output of `map` method with the array being rendered by react.
+Lets combine our knowledge about the previous section on output of `map` method and the capability of react ro render an array on the screen.

 ```jsx
 import React from "react";